 If you are interested in learning more about our services regarding internationalization in South East Europe or need ideas, content and turnkey projects for your online presence, do not hesitate to contact me on my email [email protected]

-I am a qualified translator / interpreter with a Bachelor Degree in English Language and Literature from the University of Surrey, UK.
-In my career I have translated a wide variety of materials, and I have also been hired by the U.S. Embassy in Serbia to work as an interpreter at the seminars for government’s PR officials and civil servants.
+I am a qualified translator/interpreter with a Bachelor Degree in English Language and Literature from the University of Surrey, UK.
+In my career, I have translated a wide variety of materials, and I have also been hired by the U.S. Embassy in Serbia to work as an interpreter at the seminars for government’s PR officials and civil servants.
 I have a very diverse experience which includes working as a client service director at a press clipping agency, an assistant manager at a regional economic research facility and a foreign trade manager at a pharmaceutical wholesale company.
-I am curious, sufficiently creative, and reliable with allegedly good sense of humour.
-Last but not least, I am a mother of a rambunctious 4-year-old boy and enjoy yoga and reading in my free time.
+I am curious, sufficiently creative, and reliable with an allegedly good sense of humour.
+Last but not least, I am the mother of a rambunctious 7-year-old boy and enjoy yoga and reading in my free time.

 I am a cultural anthropologist specialized in anthropological cultural heritage, working in the field of visual studies and studies on disabilities, sport, identity, cultural heritage, representation and communication.
 I obtained a diploma in advanced photographic reportage at the Roman School of Photography.
 I have been working in multimedia publishing for several years and from 2013 to 2015 I worked as author and editor for Frontiers News.
 As anthropologist, photographer, filmmaker and social worker, I am currently living in Serbia to work within an international cooperation project in the field of disability and social inclusion.